planetscale/docs/content/docs/creating-cluster.md

 ## Overview

-To create a cluster, you will complete the following steps:
+To create a cluster, complete the following steps:

 1. Create a Cluster.
 1. Click **Create Cluster**.
 1. Name your cluster.
+1. Choose **Single region** or **multi-region and multi-cloud**.
-1. Choose a cloud provider and region.
+1. Choose cloud providers and regions.
 1. Click **Create Cluster**.

 ## Step 1: Open the clusters view.